dunbar-brett/duplicate-advertisers/README.md

 ## If I was given more time...

 1. First thing I would do is optimize the `findDuplicates` function.
-It's a brute force, quadradic time complexity, method.
+It's a brute force method with quadradic time complexity.
 Comparing pairs of strings is painfully slow and finding a way to reduce redundant comparisons would improve the process a substantial amount.

 2. I would add more options to the script.
 For example, adding an option to configure the `similarity ratio` would be pretty simple to implement and allow the user to find a ratio to get a list of duplicates they're satisfied with.
 At the moment it is set to 95%.